mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/overview/index.md

 ### Steps handled by the DC/OS cluster

-   1. The user runs dcos package install NiFi in the DC/OS CLI or clicks Install for a given package on the DC/OS Dashboard.
+   1. The user runs dcos package install Prometheus in the DC/OS CLI or clicks Install for a given package on the DC/OS Dashboard.

    2. A request is sent to the Cosmos packaging service to deploy the requested package along with a set of configuration options.

-   3. Cosmos creates a Marathon app definition by rendering NiFi’s marathon.json.mustache with the configuration options provided in the request, which represents NiFi’s Scheduler.
+   3. Cosmos creates a Marathon app definition by rendering Prometheus marathon.json.mustache with the configuration options provided in the request, which represents Prometheus Scheduler.
 Cosmos queries Marathon to create the app.

-   4. Marathon launches the NiFi’s scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.
+   4. Marathon launches the Prometheus scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.

-   5. NiFi’s scheduler is launched.
+   5. Prometheus scheduler is launched.
 From this point onwards, the SDK handles deployment.

 ### Steps handled by the Scheduler